 If you or someone you know is currently struggling with alcoholism or drug addiction, help is available.
 It is important to understand that although a substance may be legal, it can still be very harmful.
 If you find yourself addicted to marijuana, please do not hesitate to get the help you need.

-For 45 years, Clearbrook Treatment Centers has been providing the highest quality of addiction treatment services to the chemically dependent person, while offering educational services to affected family members.
+For 45 years, Clearbrook Treatment Centers has been providing the highest quality of treatment for marijuana and other substance abuse problems, while offering educational services to affected family members.
 If you believe you have a problem with drugs and/or alcohol, please contact our Admissions Specialists today.
 Please let us show you what recovery has to offer.